 - End attribution window after: 1 or 7 days

 Custom filter rules and filters are applied after the results have been returned for a user.
 This means they are filtering an already-small set of products.
 We recommend to use few or no filtering rules to ensure that you don’t filter out all of the results, which would result in the user being served the fallback strategy (Deep Learning → User Affinity → Popularity).

 How does this algorithm compare to Collaborative Filtering and User Affinity?

-These are all personalized recommendation algorithms that work with different technologies to provide items that are “Recommended for You”.
-Currently, the Deep Learning algorithm is showing the best performance results in most cases when used on the homepage.
-It combines the best of aspects of the other algorithms: the option to work in real-time on any size feed (like User Affinity) and the ability to continuously learn based on a predictive model (like Collaborative Filtering).
-We recommend starting off by testing this new algorithm vs any other algorithm currently running on your site.
+These are all personalized recommendation algorithms that work with different technologies to provide items that are “Recommended for you”.
+Currently, the Deep Learning algorithm shows the best performance results in most cases when used on the homepage.
+It combines the best of aspects of the other algorithms: The option to work in real time on any size feed (like User Affinity) and the ability to continuously learn based on a predictive model (like Collaborative Filtering).
+We recommend starting off by testing this new algorithm in comparison to any other algorithm currently running on your site.